pruthvim88/Insight-Data-Engineering-Project/README.md

+# Introduction

-# Extracting total contributions by individual donors and obtain the median amount contribution for each donor based on their zipcode and the dates of contribution
+Extracting total contributions by individual donors of a political fund raising campaign and obtain the total and median amount contributions of each donor along with the total number of donations based on their zipcode and the dates of contribution

-## Instructions
+# Instructions

 Place the input files to execute in the directory input.